What Does "Days on Market (DOM)" Mean in Real Estate?

 CDOM

 CDOM is not reset each time a property is relisted; it is a cumulative statistic.
-If a property were taken off the market and relisted, CDOM would continue off the previous DOM.
+If a property were taken off the market and relisted, CDOM would continue from the previous DOM.
 Each real estate board calculates CDOM differently.
 Typically, a property must be relisted in a 30-90 day period for CDOM to count it.

 Do luxury homes usually have a higher DOM?